barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 We didn't come into this project familiar with the inner workings of the NEAR Act or the steps the MPD has taken towards compliance.
 Rather, all of this is to say that there are questions other researchers have tackled that we wanted to investigate in DC, like [this really incredible research on racial disparities in "hit-rates," or arrest rates](https://5harad.com/papers/frisky.pdf), but we were confronted with a lack of detailed data.
 We will follow the ongoing lawsuit against the MPD and the Mayor's office and update the work below if further data is provided.
 If you want to see the NEAR Act fully implemented or want to hold law enforcement accountable and transparent, please consider supporting the work being done by organizations like [Black Lives Matter DC](http://www.blacklivesmatterdmv.org/), [Stop Police Terror Project DC](https://www.sptdc.com/), and [the American Civil Liberties Union of the District of Columbia](https://www.acludc.org/en) in their legal fight.

-This a living piece of research that attempts to provide a sense coe understanding of a very complex social issue, and we are open to new ideas and viewpoints that we might have missed.
+This a living piece of research that attempts to provide a sense of understanding of a very complex social issue, and we are open to new ideas and viewpoints that we might have missed.

 Stop & Frisk: Overview
 --------------